-If LW2240 EU Law (30 credits) chosen in 2nd year then between 30 and 60 credits of Criminology modules from the list below may be chosen.
+If LW2240 Law of EU=UK Relations (30 credits) chosen in 2nd year then between 30 and 60 credits of Criminology modules from the list below may be chosen.

-If LW2242 EU Law (15 credits) chosen in 2nd year then between 30 and 45 credits of Criminology modules from the list below may be chosen.
+If LW2242 Law of EU-UK Relations (15 credits) chosen in 2nd year then between 30 and 45 credits of Criminology modules from the list below may be chosen.